FH3605 Writing desk – Fritz Hansen

 En

-Compact, with timeless and relevant lines, the FH3605 Desk embodies Nordic minimalism and functionality at its best.
+Compact, with timeless, relevant lines, the FH3605 Desk embodies Nordic minimalism and functionality at their best.
 The optional drawer fits perfectly under the top.
-Fritz Hansen propose two tabletop versions – walnut veneer and black stained ash – and two leg versions – chrome or black powder-coated steel – allowing individual combinations.
+Fritz Hansen offers two versions of the top - walnut veneer and black-stained ash - and two versions of the base - chrome-plated steel or black thermo-lacquered - allowing customised combinations.

-Featuring luxurious materials, the FH3605 desk allows you to be productive in a small space, making it ideal for a nook at home or in a neat professional space.
+Featuring luxurious materials, the FH3605 Desk allows you to be productive in a small space, making it ideal for a home office corner or a well-groomed professional space.

 Tabletop solid ash or walnut edges, MDF with veneer